cd1414/SeleniumNUnit/README.md

 # SeleniumNUnit
-Example Selenium NUnit to run with Jenkins
+Selenium NUnit to run with Jenkins, udemy example